zday294/arcane-religion/README.md

 - `simulations` : The number of times to run the simulation for each player/character
 - `attempts` : The maximum number of attempts before giving up in a single simulation
-- `spell-table-file`: TODO: explain this chart elsewhere first
+- `spell-table-file` : So this file is explained much more thoroughly in [LONGSTORY.md](LONGSTORY.md), but the short is taht it's the represenation of the chart for how expensive learning a spell of a given level is.
 - `player-stats-file` : The name of the input file with a list of each player you wish to do the calculation for.
 See below for required fields
 - `output-gold-file` : The desired name of the output file where the table for the gold costs will be written.
 [I should add a default later]
 - `output-time-file` : Same as gold file but for time.

 #### spell-table-file

 The spell table file represents the table of costs and difficulties for learning the spells.
 A file with the table my DM gave me for this endeavor is included in the repository as [spell-listing.csv](spell-listing.csv).
-If you wished to tweak the numbers or include levels higher than my DM did, your file needs to include the following fields:
+If you wished to tweak the numbers or include levels higher than my DM did, your file needs to include the following fields as headers:

 - `level` : The spell's level
 - `gp-init` : The base gold cost of learning the spell.